IQSS/ppr-ojs/README.md

 ```

 ## Installation
-Deploy the root folder ``pr-ojs-plugin`` into the ``generic`` plugins folder of the OJS installation.
+Deploy the plugin root folder ``pprOjsPlugin`` into the ``generic`` plugins folder of the OJS installation.

 This is typically ``ojs/plugins/generic``

 ## Local Environment

 ### Run OJS Locally
-The environments folder contains the Docker configuration to run the OJS application locally mounting the ``ppr-ojs-plugin`` directory as a generic plugin.
+The environments folder contains the Docker configuration to run the OJS application locally mounting the ``pprOjsPlugin`` directory as a generic plugin.

-Build the OJS Docker image with XDebug support:
+Build the OJS Docker image with XDebug support for OJS version 3.3:
 ``make docker``

+Build the OJS Docker image with XDebug support for OJS version 3.4:
+``make docker34``

-To start the environment, execute:
+To start the environment for OJS version 3.3, execute:
 ``make``

+To start the environment for OJS version 3.4, execute:
+``make dev34``

 ## Technical Notes